 I cut the red cedar slabs with a chainsaw mill to rough-sawn 4x4s.
 To resaw those into 1/8″ planks for cold-molding, I mounted an arbor with a 12″ carbide blade on a 4×12, and fit the beam-made-table-saw to the handlebars and rack of my tote-goat trail bike.
 With the 5-hp Briggs and Stratton motor powering the cobbled-together table saw, I cut hundreds of planks.
 It took a couple of months to build the sneakbox, but by mid-winter, with the valley draped in snow, the cedar I’d hauled off the beach had become a boat.

 I don’t gather as much driftwood and windfall as I used to, but I still keep an eye out for good wood.
 I occasionally find chunks of old-growth yellow cedar driftwood on the beaches, some with rings nearly invisible to the naked eye—100 per inch—that is perfect for model making.
 One split from a yellow cedar log that I towed a mile behind my kayak had more than 500 rings; it was from a tree that was standing long before Columbus set sail.
 Winter storms in the Seattle area tend to bring down lots of honey locust branches, and I gather that for making cleats.
 I’ll admit that I like getting wood for free, but that’s neither the only nor the greatest reward.
-Windfalls and driftwood are not only often much better than anything I could buy, they all come with a story and a connection to times and places in my life.
+Windfalls and driftwood are not only often much better wood than anything I could buy, but they also come with a story and a connection to times and places in my life.
 And to have the wood delivered to me by the power of wind and water makes it all the more appropriate for building boats.